sim4444/nginx_Sim/README.md

   cd /etc/ssh
 ```

-- Step 2: Create a backup of original or old sshd_config file:
+- Step 2: Create a backup of original or old sshd_config file in case you break anything or mess up some things inside this file:
 ``` bash
   sudo cp sshd_config sshd_config.old
 ```